Unboxed-Software/solana-course/content/nfts-with-metaplex.md

 ### Metaplex instance

 A `Metaplex` instance serves as the entry point for accessing the Metaplex SDK APIs.
 This instance accepts a connection used to communicate with the cluster.
 Additionally, developers can customize the SDK's interactions by specifying an "Identity Driver" for the SDK to act on behalf of and a "Storage Driver" for uploading assets.
-The `bundlrStorage` driver is the default option and it uploads assets to the Arweave.
+The `bundlrStorage` driver is the default option and it uploads assets to Arweave.

+Below is an example of how you can set up the `Metaplex` instance for devnet.

 ```tsx
 import {